carlosedp/openshift-on-footloose/Readme.md

 ## Running

-To deploy a container machine, install it's pre-reqs and start OpenShift run:
+To deploy a container machine, install the pre-reqs and start OpenShift, do:

 `ansible-playbook main.yml`